Kadhalukku Mariyadhai: Soundtrack

-The soundtrack has been scored by Ilaiyaraaja, with lyrics written by Palani Bharathi.
-Ilaiyaraaja reused five of the songs from this film in Preminchedi Endukamma?
-(1999).
+The soundtrack was composed by Ilaiyaraaja, with lyrics written by Palani Bharathi.
+Ilayaraja later reused the whole soundtrack for Telugu film Preminchedi Endukamma (1999).
+The audio rights were acquired by Star Music India, Pyramid Music Ayngaran and Rajshri Tamil.

 Release and reception

 The film was released on 19 December 1997.
 A reviewer from The Hindu mentioned that "Vijay brings to surface the soft nature of the love", while adding that the rest of the cast makes "fine contributions", and praising the director's work.
-P. Balan from Indolink.com recommended the film and citing that "Shalini returns in this film with a good performance" and that Ilaiyaraaja's music is "unbelievable".
-He went on to praise the performance of the other lead actors and Fazil's direction.
 K. Vijiyan of New Straits Times wrote "This is a movie for the whole family".
+Ji of Kalki praised the performances of Vijay, Shalini, Ilaiyaraaja's music and climax but panned the casting choices of Charlie and Dhamu as Vijay's friends.
 Ananda Vikatan rated the film 50 out of 100.
 The film saw Vijay win the Tamil Nadu State Film Award for Best Actor alongside Parthiban, while Palani Bharathi won the Tamil Nadu State Film Award for Best Lyricist.

 Legacy

-Entertainment portal Behindwoods placed the film in first place in "Top 20 Best Films of Vijay" and also placed in "Top 20 Best Love Stories In Tamil".
-Scenes from the film was spoofed in Thamizh Padam (2010).
-Shiva (played by Shiva) and a girl will be taking the same book Love and Love Only in a same way similar to the pair in the film, but shock awaits as the girl turns out to be married.
+Scenes from the film were spoofed in Tamizh Padam (2010).
+Shiva (Shiva) and a girl take the same book Love and Love Only in a way similar to Vijay and Shalini in Kadhalukku Mariyadhai, but shock awaits as the girl turns out to be married.
+The song "Ennai Thalatta Varuvala" inspired the title of a 2003 film.

+The film's success led the lead pair, Vijay and Shalini, to collaborate again in Kannukkul Nilavu (2000), which was also directed by Fazil and became a success.